 Another conspiracy—drawn from QAnon’s playbook—claims a U.S. government agent who has access to classified information involving the Trump administration and its American opponents had found that “there is a worldwide cabal of Satan-worshipping pedophiles who rule and control almost everything in the world.”
-It claims that these pedophiles are Americans who exploit Black people, including children in West Africa, and brutalize African Americans using law-enforcement agents.
+It claims that these pedophiles exploit Black people—including kids in Africa—and attack African Americans via law enforcement.
 To give itself the veneer of credibility, the conspiracy references a study last year by the African Child Policy Forum which revealed that the continent is witnessing a rise in child sexual exploitation, with foreigners targeting kids in North Africa and West Africa.
 This, the trolls claim, is proof that Satan-worshipping Democrat pedophiles are targeting the continent’s children.

 On the same day these QAnon-linked conspiracies appeared on the “One Africa, One Success,” they were also emailed to multiple journalists in Nigeria, including those at its top private radio stations, via the Russian-owned Yandex Mail account of a man known as Bill Gyado.
 In November, The Daily Beast exposed Gyado as an operative in a West African troll factory with Russian connections that aimed to spread disinformation about U.S. Democrats ahead of the 2020 elections.